MycroftAI/documentation/docs/about/why-use-mycroft.md

 ---
 description: >-
-Why would you choose to use Mycroft over alternative assistants?

 ---

 # Choosing to use Mycroft
+Why would you choose to use Mycroft over alternatives such as Amazon™ Alexa™, Google Assistant™, Microsoft Cortana™ or Apple's Siri™?

 Great question!